Innovation Investor is a stock picking service run by Luke Lango.

 Despite this InvestorPlace still proudly sells Navellier's products and you rarely see any reviewers bring this stuff up.

-How legitimate can a publisher be if they sell products from a guy who knowingly ripped investors off?
+How legitimate can a publisher be if they're run by a guy who knowingly ripped investors off?

 Recommended: The Best Place To Get Stock Picks